CONNIE C. LINAS, LCSW | OAKLAND THERAPY FOR INDIVIDUALS & COUPLES

 • Bedtime is a great time to practice gratitude.
 Take a few seconds to remember some little thing from your day that you're grateful for.
 You might be less likely to wake up worrying, and you might be more likely to have a balanced perspective of your day if you remember meaningful moments.
 It can be something about your environment, like a crisp fall day or the beautiful flowers you saw.
 You can also be grateful for yourself and something you did during the day.
 You might be not be accustomed to thanking yourself, and I highly recommend giving it a try during your regular gratitude practice.
 You can acknowledge and express thanks for getting to bed on time, for practicing new things, for doing something that was hard for you (even if your mind tells you it was small or silly).

-© Connie Linas, LCSW (LCS22837), a financial therapist, relationship counselor, and psychotherapist in Oakland, California specializing in the areas of money, health, body image, and relationships.
+© Connie Linas, LCSW (LCS22837), a financial therapist, relationship counselor, and psychotherapist in Oakland, California specializing in the areas of money, anxiety, and relationships.

 Comments are closed.